Welcome to Year 1

 Reading: Read your reading book every day with a family member and ask them to sign your reading record so that we know you have read your book.
-You can also read other texts such as magazines at home.
+You can also read other texts such as magazines and newspapers at home.

 Maths: Practise recognising numbers to 100 and writing them.
 You could also practise counting in 2's, 5's and 10's to 100.

 Science: Have a look at the plants that might be in your garden, on your way to school or at the park and see if you can identify them.